SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/cs/developing-microservice.html.md

 		Configuration = configuration;
 	}

-This way microservices should recieve very basic configuration.
+This way microservices should receive very basic configuration.
 Besides properties related to the isolation level, microservices will receive the following variables:

 * C8Y_BASEURL - URL which points to the core platform
 * C8Y_BASEURL_MQTT - URL which points to the core platform with MQTT protocol